 What is the business model like?
 How do you ensure sustainability?

-We charge some money and the fees are of two different types.
+We charge some money, and the fees are of two different types.
 One is a subscribed user and the other one is a pay-per-use user.
-At the same time, we also have some other things available at the facility like drinking water, washing facilities, hygiene facilities like diapers and sanitary pads, etc.
+At the same time, we also have some other things available at the facility, like drinking water, washing facilities, hygiene facilities like diapers and sanitary pads, etc.

-So it is related and is very contextual depending on some things which are really needed at some place while it may not be available at the other.
+So it is related and is very contextual depending on some things which are needed at some place while it may not be available at the other.

 What were the initial challenges that you faced?

 How is your experience working with the government authorities?
-How easy or difficult is it to find the space for toilets?
+How easy or difficult is it to find space for toilets?

-Actually it depends on the location.
+It depends on the location.
 In some places, using technology does not cover the initial rudimentary cost of operations.

 We operate in two ways;